fernandeslouro/blog/_posts/2020-06-02-gpt-3-openai-has-just-released-the-worlds-largest-ml-model-yet.md

 ## Synthetic Datasets

 Given the way that GPT-3 is tested (simply giving it some text to complete) it's easy to devise new tasks for it to solve.
-No training datasets are required, since there is no fine-tuning, which is an advantage that comes from performing no fine-tuning.
+No training datasets are required, which is an advantage that comes from performing no fine-tuning.
 In order to evaluate GPT-3 further, OpenAI devised some additional tasks, and it intends to release the test datasets soon.
 The tasks we'll go over next are not benchmarks, but ad-hoc tasks OpenAI devised to test GPT-3.

 ### Arithmetic Expressions